BishalN/Noof/README.md

 - add loading components to all place
 - Proper onboarding flow for user
+- still don't see the title in tag route

 - Add a feedback button in bottom right corner to github issue
 - Mobile ui for sidebar